 Your research may take you from the internet to your local records office, to the doors of neighbors and to the lab for soil analysis.
 And this last piece is important: Your soil’s health is a key datapoint in your farmland’s valuation.

-Whether this is your first attempt to assess your soil’s health or you’re just looking for a refresher, here’s what you need to know about the relationship between your land and its history of flooding.
+Whether this is your first attempt to assess your soil’s health or you’re just looking for a refresher, here’s what you need to know about the relationship between your land and its history of flooding and current flood zones.

 What is your flood zone?
 Sources for your land’s flood history

 So, where exactly should you look to find out if your land has been flooded?
 There are a few key sources, and they aren’t all accessible online.
 If you’re a remote landowner, you may need to visit your land to dig up this dirt.

 - County records.
 Your county office will have your flood zone map on file.
 This is also where you’ll need to go to find out if the farm is in a flood plain and review historical flood maps for the farm.

 - Federal Emergency Management Agency (FEMA).
 You can do some research on the FEMA website.
 For insurance purposes and as a best practice, you should know your flood zone.
 This will tell you how likely it may be that your land will flood if nearby waters rise or in the event of heavy rainfall.